barjohn/MarconeTeslausb/doc/OneStepSetup.md

 # Image modification sources

-The sources for the image modifications, and details, are in the [pi-gen-sources folder](https://github.com/cimryan/teslausb/pi-gen-sources).
+The sources for the image modifications, and instructions, are in the [pi-gen-sources folder](https://github.com/therealmarcone/teslausb/pi-gen-sources).